 Providers intending to continue to deliver services after the initial 180 calendar days or 1,260 units of service, whichever elapses first, will be required to submit for authorization.
 For authorization, the BCBA must complete and submit the ABA Services Additional Units of Service Request form and additional required documentation.
 The BCBA must submit the form and additional documentation at least 14 calendar days prior to the intended onset of continued service delivery.

-Any physician, licensed mental health professional, or other qualified healthcare professional may refer a member for the initiation of ABA services under a provisional qualifying diagnosis.
+Any physician, licensed mental health professional, nurse practitioner, or psychologist may refer a member for the initiation of ABA services under a provisional qualifying diagnosis.
 However, to be eligible for authorization of continued receipt of ABA services, the provisional qualifying diagnosis must have been established as a qualifying diagnosis through a Diagnostic Evaluation completed by a qualified healthcare professional with expertise in the diagnostic area.
 A qualified healthcare professional with expertise in the diagnostic area must be one of the following:

 Any additional units of services must be authorized by the Department before service delivery may begin.
 The Department may not give providers reimbursement retroactively for failure to submit timely, complete, and required documentation.